 You might want to make sure your workload is heavy enough to graduate on your own timeline, yet light enough to actually soak in all that new knowledge—and that it allows you time to pursue new passions.
 Isn’t college all about trying new things?

 Pro: You Can Enter the Workforce Sooner

-By completing your degree sooner, you could enter the workforce earlier, which could help you start earning a paycheck ASAP.
-(Want to max out your post-collegiate earning?
-Some degrees can earn you a great deal more than others.)
+By completing your degree sooner, you could enter the workforce earlier, which could help you start earning a salary ASAP.

 If you are graduating college early and